 Volunteers are required to provide valuable daily hands-on care, attention and interaction.
 More specifically, providing such support for disadvantaged children and young adults who need it most.
 Whether you join us in Ghana for 2 weeks or as part of your gap year, the local team will be on hand to assist your project work.

 In general, you will volunteer at the project Monday-Friday for around 3-5 hours every day.
-The typical volunteer working hours are usually from 7am-1pm.
+The typical working hours on the volunteering abroad programs are usually from 7am-1pm.
 The early start is required to provide the local staff with much-needed assistance at the project.
 The chores and morning routines are where the volunteers can provide the most hands-on support.

 Transport to and from the disabled children project is not included in your Program Fee.
 Consequently, volunteers will usually travel by public transport, but may also choose to split the cost of a taxi.
 Our local team will show you how to get to and from your volunteer project location during the orientation period.